sarahpagan/558-project2/README.md

 }
 ```

-For reference, these are the categories of activities defined by NPS:
+For reference, here are the categories of activities defined by NPS:

 ``` r
 get_activities <- GET(paste0("https://developer.nps.gov/api/v1/activities?api_key=",